ottnav/ottnav.github.io/faq.md

 - `VER` is app version like `1.6.8.3`
 - `ANDVER` is android version
 - `LOCALE` (optional) is a language set in the app
-- `HASH` (optional) is installation identifier, should be quite unique between devices (may not always be passed)
+- `HASH` (optional) is installation identifier, should be quite unique between devices (may not always be passed), (`v1.7.1.2+`: you can check hash in settings-extended, clicking on version number)
 - `CODECINFO` (optional) is information about the currently used codec for the channel (if it is a stream request), may contain something related for the codec used, for example when using hardware codecs will be something like `ExoPlayerLib/2.15.1`

 Please note that this attribute might be modified by user, provider attributes in playlist or provider API (portal uses different agents)